Loading...

 1.15 Parking Policy

 Employees must reserve the parking spaces closest to the center for parents.
 Employees should use the spaces farthest from the center.
-The staff needs to fill all of the parking spaces opposite the building first.
+The staff needs to fill all the parking spaces opposite the building first.

 1.16 Violence Free Workplace

-Physical assaults or threats of physical assault, whether made in person or by other means (i.e., in writing, by phone, fax, or e-mail).
+• Physical assaults or threats of physical assault, whether made in person or by other means (i.e., in writing, by phone, fax, or e-mail).

-Verbal conduct that is intimidating and has the purpose or effect of threatening the health or safety of a co-worker.
+• Verbal conduct that is intimidating and has the purpose or effect of threatening the health or safety of a co-worker.

-Any other conduct or acts which management believes represents an imminent or potential danger to workplace safety/security.
+• Any other conduct or acts which management believes represents an imminent or potential danger to workplace safety/security.

-Anyone with questions or complaints about workplace behaviors which fall under this policy may discuss them with a Supervisor.
-The Companies will promptly and thoroughly investigate any reported occurrences or threats of violence.
-Violations of this policy will result in disciplinary action, up to and including immediate termination of employees.
-Where such actions involve non-employees, the Companies will take action appropriate for the circumstances.
-Where appropriate and/or necessary, the Companies will also take whatever legal actions are available and necessary to stop the conduct and protect employees and property.
+Anyone with questions or complaints about workplace behaviors which fall under this policy may discuss them with a supervisor.
+Barrington School will promptly and thoroughly investigate any reported occurrences or threats of violence.
+Violations of this policy will result in disciplinary action, up to and including immediate termination.
+Where such actions involve non

-Section 2: Standards of Conduct and Discipline
+Section 2; Standards of Conduct and Discipline

 2.1 Employee Conduct